-On December 12, 2017 a site inspection of the NC2 Ash Disposal Area was performed by Professional Engineer and OPPD Senior Environmental Specialist, Brad Sojka.
-The weather during the site visit was sunny and mildly windy with temperatures ranging from 20 to 30 degrees Fahrenheit.
-The site was free of snow cover.
+On December 14, 2018 a site inspection of the NC2 Ash Disposal Area was performed by an independent Professional Engineer, Greg Shafer of HDR, who was accompanied by Mark Hansen of OPPD.
+Office review of available information was conducted by Greg Shafer.

+The weather during the site visit was overcast and mildly windy with temperatures ranging from 45 to 46 degrees Fahrenheit.
+The site had some minor snow cover.